Rokasl/CS408_project/report/source/11_chapter_4.md

 * Compiler - written in Haskell;
 * Language - written in Haskell;
 * Machine - written in JavaScript, compiled with *webpack*;
-* Testing Framework - written in Bash and Expect scripts, overview of the framework can be found in **Chapter 6**.
+* Testing framework - written in Bash and Expect scripts, overview of the framework can be found in **Chapter 6**.

 ### Language

-A simple language written in Haskell, which syntax supports few specific operations, such as, sum of two expressions, Throw & Catch, Set, Next, Get, new reference.
+A simple language written in Haskell, which syntax supports few specific operations, such as, sum of two expressions, "Throw" & "Catch", "Set", "Next", "Get", new reference.
 Each of the operations were carefully selected, where their implementation in the abstract machine varies significantly.
 Thus, offering broad and important learning experience.

 **Full language definition**